eBay/tsv-utils/README.md

 The command to run is placed after the double dash (`--`).
 Everything after the initial double dash is part of the command.
 For example, `sort --ignore-case` is run as follows:
 ```
+$ # Case-insensitive sort, keeping the header line at the top.
 $ keep-header myfile.txt -- sort --ignore-case
 ```